cesargiupponi/wall-layout/README.md

 3. Commit your changes (`git commit -m 'Add your feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-With this `README.md`, other developers will have a clear understanding of how to set up, use, and extend your app.
-Feel free to modify any sections based on your actual project setup.